 How to serve Kanda Batata Poha?

 Poha stores well and tastes good when eaten warm or cold, too.
-For instance, I often make this dish and pack it to eat as a picnic, take it as a travelling lunch, or in my partners tiffin (lunchbox).
+For instance, I often make this dish and pack it to eat as a picnic or in a tiffin (lunchbox) for work or school.
 It’s quick and easy to make and tastes amazing even when cold.

 In Nagpur, Poha is served in a special way with a spicy, runny Black Chickpea Curry.
 The dish is called Tari Poha and is a must-try street food if visiting Nagpur.
 If there is interest, I would be happy to upload a recipe of how you can recreate this at home!